Oyl-Wallet/alkanes-contract-indexer/README.md

 ### Highlights
 - **Background polling**: Reliable loop that queries Metashrew and derives a canonical tip height (`metashrew_height - 1`), with exponential backoff and reorg awareness.
 - **Pools/state refresh on new tip**: When a higher tip is detected, the service first refreshes pools and inserts new `PoolState` snapshots only if values changed.
-- **Concurrent block-processing pipeline**: For each new block height, per-block tasks (placeholders today) run concurrently:
+- **Block-processing pipeline**: For each new block height the service now:
+  - resolves the block hash via Bitcoin RPC
+  - fetches ordered txids via JSON-RPC `esplora_block::txids`
+  - fetches transaction info concurrently in batches of 25 via `esplora_tx`
-  - collecting block transactions and decoding Protostones
+  - filters transactions for OP_RETURN outputs and logs the count
-  - tracing contract calls for txs to collect events
+  - decodes Runestone/Protostone for OP_RETURN transactions and calls `alkanes_trace` per decoded protostone using 10-way batched parallelism
 - **Postgres-ready**: A connection pool is initialized; tasks will later batch-write by `blockHeight` and `txid`.

 ### Repository Structure